alejandroviegener/ObjectTracker/README.md

 ## Installation

-Download the soource repository to the desired location.
+Download the source repository to the desired location.
 From now on this directory will be refered to as $REPO_BASE_DIR:

 ```bash
 cd $REPO_BASE_DIR